Say goodbye to overdraft fees with a personal overdraft.

-An overdraft can be a convenient option if your account occasionally slips into the red or if you're after a line of credit to use as and when you need it.
-It's a line of credit that you can add to an everyday transaction account.
+An overdraft can be a convenient option if your account occasionally slips into the red, or if you're after credit to use as and when you need it.
+Personal overdrafts are a line of credit that you can add to an everyday transaction account.
 Once you exhaust your available funds you'll be able to access an additional credit limit.

 Find out how these accounts work in our guide below.

 Personal overdrafts are a type of credit attached to an everyday transaction account.
 You'll be approved for a set limit and be able to draw funds up to and including that limit whenever you need it.
 Your overdraft funds will only be accessed when the other funds in your account have been exhausted.